Another Royal Is Engaged — This Time In A Kind Of Taboo Way

 The announcement also included photos taken in Italy by sister Princess Eugenie, who recently had her own wedding.

 Karlie Kloss, a BFF of Beatrice who shared the Princess's reaction to her own engagement to Joshua Kushner last summer, has not yet posted about the engagement.
-However, it's likely Kloss will be on the guestlist for her pal's 2020 ceremony, since Beatrice attended Kloss's Wyoming wedding earlier this month.
+However, it's likely Kloss will be on the guestlist for her pal's 2020 ceremony, since Beatrice attended Kloss's ultra-private wedding to Kushner back in October 2019.
 Nonoo will probably also be there, because breaking a taboo like this one is easy to forgive when it means fancy hats are ahead.

 Advertisement